Sebastian-Webster/mysql-memory-server-nodejs/README.md

 #### :warning: Internal Options :warning:

 The following options are only meant for internal debugging use.
 Their behaviour may change between versions and they are not to be considered stable.
-The options below will not follow Semantic Versioning so it is advised to not modify their default values.
+The options below will not follow Semantic Versioning so it is advised to not use them.

 - `deleteDBAfterStopped: boolean`